 Attorneys are pursuing legal action against various banks and financial institutions over potential violations of various state and federal laws.

-Attorneys are looking into whether insurance companies are violating a Texas law by failing to cover 100% of the cost of mammograms and diagnostic breast imaging.
+Attorneys are looking into whether insurance companies are violating a Texas law by failing to cover 100% of the cost of mammograms.

 During the early days of the COVID-19 pandemic, some banks and credit card providers stated that they would waive or refund certain types of fees for those suffering financial hardship.
 Attorneys suspect that a handful of these companies may not have followed through on their promises.